ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 Secure Channel setup protocol is the TLS {{-tls}} handshake; the TLS record protocol can then be used for secure conveyance.

-As UCCS were initially created for use in Remote ATtestation procedureS (RATS) Secure Channels, the following subsection provides a discussion of their use in these channels.
+As UCCS were initially created for use in Remote Attestation Procedures (RATS) Secure Channels, the following subsection provides a discussion of their use in these channels.
 Where other environments are intended to be used to convey UCCS, similar considerations need to be documented before UCCS can be used.

-## UCCS and Remote ATtestation procedureS (RATS)
+## UCCS and Remote Attestation Procedures (RATS)

 This section discusses use cases for UCCS in the context of RATS.